 The PDF of the daily precipitation in summer is shown in Fig. 10.
-As for the maximum surface air temperature (Fig. 6) A shift to the right of the PDF in PERT, reflecting an increase in precipitation, occurs in some regions due to sea ice loss.
+As for the maximum surface air temperature response (Fig. 6), a shift to the right of the PDF in PERT, reflecting an increase in precipitation, occurs in some regions due to sea ice loss.
 Nonetheless, the shift is weaker in the daily precipitation response (Fig. 10) than in the daily maximum surface air temperature response (Fig. 6).
-The change in the distribution between CTRL and PERT seems to be symmetrical in all regions except in Svalbard in CNRM where a small change in the shape of the distribution is observed.
-The next paragraph has been added to this one.
+The change in the distribution between CTRL and PERT seems to be symetrical in all regions except in Svalbard in CNRM where a small change in the shape of the distribution is observed.

 As for the maximum surface air temperature (Fig. 6), the shift is larger in CNRM due to the greater loss of sea ice (Fig. 10) leading to a greater surface heat flux change in this model than in ECMWF (not shown), and can explain the larger response in precipitation in CNRM.
-Moreover, the increase in precipitation is also stronger in Svalbard and in northern Canada because these regions are made up of islands surronded by sea ice, which melts in PERT.
+Moreover, the increase in precipitation is also stronger in Svalbard and in the northern Canada because these regions are made up of islands surronded by sea ice, which melts in PERT.
 Newly-open waters are observed in these regions and lead to a significant increase in precipitation.
-Furthermore, surface waters are warmer in PERT and generate more evaporation.
+Furthermore, surface waters are warmer in PERT and generates more evaporation.
 Finally, as the surface air temperature increases in PERT, the water vapor content increases and can therefore potentially generates more precipitation.
-In all other regions, the shift to the right of the precipitation distribution is rather weak (Fig. 10), as only the extreme north of each region, close to the Aretic Ocean, experiences an increase in precipitation (Fig. 9).
-If we now compare the resolutions, no significant differences occur between the LR and the HR, as reported in Streffing et al. (2021).
+In all other regions, the shift to the right of the precipitation distribution is rather weak (Fig. 10), as only the extreme north of each region, close to the Arctic Ocean, experiences an increase in precipitation (Fig. 9).
+If we now compare the resolutions, no significant differences occur between the LR and the HR.

 Figure 11 shows four different precipitation extreme indices (see Sect.
 2.3) for the regions in the peripheral Arctic in summer.
-An increase in the intensity of precipitation extreme is simulated in all regions (Fig. 11a,b) and supports the recent observed (Chernokulsky et al., 2019) and projected (Kharin et al., 2018) increase in heavy precipitation.
-If we average all the models,
+An increase in the intensity of precipitation extreme is simulated in all regions (Fig. 11a,b).
+If we average all the models, Svalbard is still the region with the largest increase in intensity of precipitation (Fig. 11a,b).
+However, other regions further south, such as Iceland or Scandinavia, experience an increase in intensity which can be larger than in Svalbard in some models when the very wet days in a month are summed up (Fig. 11b).
+Regions over Russia display less significant changes, mainly in the maximum 1 day precipitation indice (Fig. 11a).